 - Our interdisciplinary approach addresses the use of water in natural systems, agricultural contexts, and the built environment.
 Complementing this science foundation is a deep understanding of the social/human elements of water management.

 - The Virginia Water Resources Research Center housed at Virginia Tech has been recognized as a national leader in water education and outreach, and offers support for researchers, educators, and decision-makers in Virginia.

-- Students can also earn a minor in watershed management or might considere one of the Pathways minors such as blue planet, ecological cities, or pathways to sustainability, or peace studies and social justice The addition of a minor will give you in-depth expertise in one of these fields so you can pursue a passion and stand out in the job market.
+- You might be interested in one of the Pathways minors such as biodiversity conservation, blue planet, pathways to sustainability, or peace studies and social justice The addition of a minor will give you additional expertise, allow you to pursue a passion, and help you stand out in the job market.

 What can I do with a degree in water: resources, policy, and management?